 Broccoli Seeds

 When growing broccoli seeds in June, we recommend sowing them in a seedbed or container before transplanting them to their final location.
-Ensure regular watering and protect your broccoli from pests and birds with garden cloches or tunnels.
-As they grow, it is important to firm them in really well to prevent wind-rock, which can damage the roots.
-You can use Build-a-Balls to support netting, which would also protect your cabbages from cabbage white butterfly caterpillars.
+Ensure regular watering and protect your broccoli from pests and birds with garden cloches (small tent-like structures), tunnels or use Build-a-Balls to support netting.
+As they grow, it's important to firm the min well (gently press the soil down around the roots) to prevent wind-rock, which can damage the roots.

 Nasturtiums